-Note: this school is not certified for Guaranteed Student Loans (GSL), the Pell Grant, or similar types of federal student loans, due to its non-credit status.
+This school is not certified for Guaranteed Student Loans (GSL, the Pell Grant or similar types of federal student loans) due to its non-credit status.

 For more information

-To receive applications and additional information about the Professional Horseshoeing Course please contact:
+To receive applications and additional information about the MSU Farrier School please contact Susan Cooper.